Maps

 Settings Section

-9. Longitude Key: Similarly, set the metadata key for the longitude.
-The default is longitude
+9. Longitude Key: Metadata key for longitude (default: longitude).

 Each marker on the map has an interactive popup that provides more information about the entity.
 Clicking on a marker will open a popup with the entity details, as shown below: